Kaysheridan/Whack-A-Piggy/README.md

 ## Description ##
 ---
-- The aim of this game is to create a simple but fun interactive adtaptation of Whack a Mole.
+- The aim of this game is to create a simple but fun interactive adaptation of Whack a Mole.
 - It will have a count down clock with the aim of whacking as many piggies as possible in the time frame, each piggy hit will increase your score by 5 the game ends once the count down timer hits 0.
 - The game also has a start button and when the game ends has the option to restart the game to play again.
 - This project will include HTML, CSS and Javascript with the main focus being on using JavaScript to make the game interactive.